-With these printables “I am a Doctor” Preschool Pack, preschool and kindergarten age children will learn about many different functions of the human body in a fun and engaging way.
+With these printables “I am a Doctor” Preschool Pack, preschool and kindergarten-age children will learn about many different functions of the human body in a fun and engaging way.

-This pack has a wide range of hands-on and fun learning activities for 3-6-year-old children that will help make the next trip to the doctor less frightening, encourage children to brush their teeth regularly, reinforce the importance of being on time while gaining vital cognitive skills and knowledge.
+This pack has a wide range of hands-on and fun learning activities for 3-6-year-old children that will help make the next trip to the doctor less frightening, encourage children to brush their teeth regularly, and reinforce the importance of being on time while gaining vital cognitive skills and knowledge.

-Why Children Can Benefit From Learning About Doctors and their Bodies
+Why Children Can Benefit From Learning About Doctors and Their Bodies

-Children often get petrified going to a hospital and no wonder – they often encounter bright lights, white coats, unfamiliar sounds, their personal space often gets invaded and they are expected to sit quietly in waiting rooms for long periods of time to have an appointment.
+Children often get petrified going to a hospital and no wonder – they often encounter bright lights, white coats, and unfamiliar sounds, their personal space often gets invaded and they are expected to sit quietly in waiting rooms for long periods of time to have an appointment.

 When creating this pack I was hoping to allow children to get more familiar with their own bodies doctor’s office on the level that a 4 or 6-year-old can grasp.